dutertetimes/dutertetimes.github.io/news/_posts/2016-10-12-20161012T192026-115th Anniversary of the Philippine Coast Guard.md

 The Japanese Ambassador to the Philippines, H.E.
 Kazuhide Ishikawa, was also present in the event to express the strong bond between Japan and the Philippines.

-The President was accompanied to the event by Special Assistant to the President (SAP) Mr. Christopher ‘Bong' Go and Commandant of the PCG, Rear Admiral (RADM) William Melad.
+The President was accompanied to the event by Special Assistant to the President (SAP) Mr. Christopher 'Bong' Go and Commandant of the PCG, Rear Admiral (RADM) William Melad.
 &#x25cf;